libarchive/libarchive/README.md

   to read/write entries to disk, there are convenience functions to make this especially easy.

-* Note: "pax interchange format" is really an extended tar format, despite what the name says.
+* Note: The "pax interchange format" is a POSIX standard extended tar format that should be used when the older _ustar_ format is not appropriate.
+It has many advantages over other tar formats (including the legacy GNU tar format) and is widely supported by current tar implementations.